 - Circulating Oil system – this system usually has an oil reservoir, a pump, a filter and often a heat exchanger.
 The oil to be supplied in your machine is at very low pressure

 - Forced oil lubrication – it is almost similar to the circulating oil system but this one requires your lubrication supply point to be higher to create pressure.

 - Oil Mist lubrication – this contains some oil particles that are suspended in the air.

 In conclusion, it is very important to always use lubrication equipment every time you are lubricating your rotating objects to increase their efficiency.
-For more information contact Armadillo Group for Lubrication Equipment.
+For more information contact a company for Lubrication Equipment.